CNelias/SpectralEnvelope.jl/README.md

 For each frequency in the spectrum, the **spectral envelope** finds an optimal real-numbered mapping that maximizes the power-spectral density at this point.
 Hence the name: no matter what mapping is choosen for each category, the power-spectral density will always be bounded by the spectral envelope.

+The spectral envelope was defined by David S. Stoffer in *DAVID S. STOFFER, DAVID E. TYLER, ANDREW J. MCDOUGALL, Spectral analysis for categorical time series: Scaling and the spectral envelope*.\

 ### Installation and import :
 ```Julia
 # installing the module